Special Issue "Sustainable and Green Construction Materials"

 IMT Nord Europe, Institut Mines-Télécom, LGCGE, ULR 4515, Douai, France

-Interests: solid waste; ecofriendly binders; Life Cycle Assessment (LCA); circular economy; sustainable materials
+Interests: solid waste; ecofriendly binders; life cycle assessment (LCA); circular economy; sustainable materials

 Dear Colleagues,

 The construction industry sector contributes significantly to environmental pollution and consumes huge amounts of non-renewable raw materials (about 1 million tons per day).
-To preserve these non-renewable raw materials and the environment, alternative products and waste have been used as secondary raw materials, such as construction and demolition waste, bottom ash from municipal solid waste, fly ash, biomass fly ash, glass waste, dredging sediments, etc. The aim of this Special Issue is to encourage scientists and researchers to publish their experimental and theoretical researches into finding new sustainable solutions for the construction industry to reduce greenhouse gas emissions and non-renewable raw material consumption.
+To preserve these non-renewable raw materials and the environment, alternative products and waste have been used as secondary raw materials, such as construction and demolition waste, bottom ash from municipal solid waste, fly ash, biomass fly ash, glass waste, dredging sediments, etc. The aim of this Topical Collection is to encourage scientists and researchers to publish their experimental and theoretical researches into finding new sustainable solutions for the construction industry to reduce greenhouse gas emissions and non-renewable raw material consumption.

-Prof. Dr. Ahmed B. Senouci
+Prof. Dr. Ahmed Senouci

 Dr. Walid Maherzi

-Guest Editors
+Collection Editors

 Manuscript Submission Information

 Manuscripts should be submitted online at www.mdpi.com by registering and logging in to this website.
 Once you are registered, click here to go to the submission form.
 Manuscripts can be submitted until the deadline.
 All submissions that pass pre-check are peer-reviewed.
-Accepted papers will be published continuously in the journal (as soon as accepted) and will be listed together on the special issue website.
+Accepted papers will be published continuously in the journal (as soon as accepted) and will be listed together on the collection website.
 Research articles, review articles as well as short communications are invited.
 For planned papers, a title and short abstract (about 100 words) can be sent to the Editorial Office for announcement on this website.

 Submitted manuscripts should not have been published previously, nor be under consideration for publication elsewhere (except conference proceedings papers).
 All manuscripts are thoroughly refereed through a single-blind peer-review process.
 A guide for authors and other relevant information for submission of manuscripts is available on the Instructions for Authors page.
 Buildings is an international peer-reviewed open access monthly journal published by MDPI.